JesusJBallesteros/jesusjballesteros.github.io/aboutme.md

 subtitle: Postdoctoral researcher at MGH and MIT.
 Boston, MA.
 ---

-As experienced electrophysiologist, I've preformed recordings on several in vitro and in vivo models:
+As experienced electrophysiologist, I've performed recordings on several in vitro and in vivo models:

 - Rodent hippocampal slices.
 - Rodent head-fixated acute models.